 Generally, the stories are well-written and interesting with a couple of exceptions.
 In addition, the stories are short enough that reading a crappy one doesn’t feel like a huge waste of time.

-Personally, my biggest problem with the stories are the lack of explanation.
+My biggest problem with the stories are the lack of explanation.
 Now, I don’t mind mystery in my horror.
 I also don’t mind when the ending is left a tad mysterious in order to fuel your imagination.
 What I don’t like is when things are barely explained at all.
 There are a number of stories that feel like they end too soon without any sort of explanation.
 Too many stories end this way and make it a far bigger problem than it should be.

 Another problem is the glaring errors.
 The book is about only about 230 pages and, yet, there are way too many typos and grammatical errors.
 A few errors here and there don’t bother me, but this was way beyond my threshold.
 They were just a bunch of stupid mistakes that should have been caught by a decent editor.